 There are many different types of funerals, including:

-A traditional religious ceremony is still the most common; Co-op reported that these account for 2 in 3 funerals that they arrange.
+A traditional funeral with a religious ceremony is still the most common type of funeral; Co-op reported that these account for 2 in 3 funerals that they arrange.

-A religious ceremony is led by a religious leader, such as a church minister, at your (or your loved one’s) place of worship.
+A religious ceremony is led by a religious leader, such as a church minister, at a place of worship.

-The ceremony may contain prayers, hymns or readings that are traditional to your religion.
+The ceremony may contain religious prayers, hymns or readings that are in line with your beliefs.

 Non-religious or humanist funerals are led by either a humanist or civil celebrant.

-A non-religious funeral is typically held in a crematorium, cemetery chapel, natural burial site or another non-religious venue.
+A non-religious funeral can be held in a crematorium, cemetery chapel, natural burial site or another non-religious venue.

 Celebration of life

-In the same survey, 36% of participants said they would prefer a celebration of life ceremony.
+In the same Co-op survey, 36% of participants said they would prefer a celebration of life ceremony.

 These are also led by either a humanist or civil celebrant and the content is usually non-religious.

-This type of funeral could help loved ones deal with their loss by celebrating the life of the deceased.
+This type of funeral may help loved ones deal with their loss by celebrating the life of the person who has died.

-The focus will be on what made them individual, their personality and unique traits, as well as their life experiences and accomplishments.
+The focus may be on what made them individual, their personality and unique traits, as well as their life experiences and accomplishments.

 The service may include sharing happy memories, looking at old photographs or listening to their favourite music.

-More and more funeral providers are offering this type of ceremony, working with private cemeteries offering natural burial grounds and wooded sites.
+More and more funeral providers are offering this type of funeral, working with private cemeteries offering natural burial grounds and wooded sites.

 An eco-friendly funeral requires a coffin or urn made from biodegradable materials.
 To preserve the natural environment, the grave may be marked with a biodegradable marker or by planting a tree.

-If holding a service, this can take place at the burial site or at a venue on the burial grounds.
+If you wish to hold a service, this can take place at the burial site or at a venue on the burial grounds.